austation/opengoon/README.md

-# OpenGoon API Project
+# OpenGoon Project
-Open source implementation of the Goonstation server API in PHP (yes I know)
+Open source tools and code to get gooncode servers working.
+Currently includes an API implementation, along with SQL schema for the server, and for the API.

+## Disclaimer
+This is really really bad code and I don't really know what I'm doing (gooncode in a nutshell anyway lol), this is probably exploitable or some shit, and probably really bad.
+But, I had to get back at bee somehow, I couldn't let them get away with close sourcing their gooncode fork.
+That wasn't going to happen.

 # Usage
 Because it's PHP, usage is braindead simple, as long as you have a DB setup.